 11. Have a Responsive Email Design

 Your emails may be designed to be viewed on a computer alone.
-But chances are, some of your customers will be reading their emails through their mobile phones.
-So, it is best to design your email campaigns to look different on phones and computers.
+But chances are, some customers will read their emails through their mobile phones.
+So, creating your email campaigns to look different on phones and computers is best.

 12. Do Nothing

-You may not agree with us on this, but for some blacklists, there’s really no need for you to do anything especially if you know that you’re observing the best practices in email marketing.
+You may disagree with us on this, but for some blacklists, there’s no need for you to do anything, especially if you know that you’re observing the best practices in email marketing.

-This is because after some time, about two weeks or so, your email address will just automatically drop off from their list and give you the second chance.
+This is because your email address will automatically drop off from their list after about two weeks or so and give you a second chance.

 However, once the admin who runs the blacklist notices that you make the same mistake again, your IP address or domain will appear on the same list again.
-During that time, you may not be easily “forgiven” as it was the first time.
+You may not be easily “forgiven” during that time as it was the first time.